G3 FAQs

 I’m ready!
 How do I apply for G3?

-You can apply for G3 as part of the regular enrollment process at your local community college.
-To get started, use the form below to find the G3 programs at your local community college.
+You can apply for G3 tuition assistance as part of the regular enrollment process at your local community college.
+To get started, fill out the form below to find the G3 programs at your local community college.